dazinator/Dazinator.Extensions.DependencyInjection/README.md

 ### Disposal

-Singletons that implement `IDisposable`, and are registered by type, will be disposed automatically when the named registry itself is disposed (which is also registered as a singleton with your application container).
+Singletons that implement `IDisposable`, and are registered by type or a factory function, will be disposed of automatically when the named registry itself is disposed (which is also registered as a singleton with your application container).
 However if you register a named singleton by instance instead of by type, then you must specify if you want that instance to be disposed for you at the point of registering it.
 The default assumes you will manage / own the disposal of that instance yourself.

 ```csharp